 - Small Children: Do you have small children that wander at night—perhaps to climb in bed with mom and dad?
 Similar to pets, your kids can trigger motion detectors as well.

 - Sensor Placement: Point motion detectors away from vents, windows, fans, etc., which may set them off.
 Also, don't hang objects (that may fall) above these sensors.
-While your provider will likely help you with the initial installation, be sure to contact them if you remodel to make sure everything remains ideally placed to prevent false alarms.
+While your provider will likely help you with the

 - Verified-Response Monitoring: Choose a provider that verifies each alarm with you prior to notifying emergency response teams.
 This gives you the opportunity to stop police dispatch if no real threat exists.
 Just be sure that you keep your contact records with your security provider up to date, and list alternate contacts in case you are unavailable, since emergency services will be sent if you don't respond.